echo9407/Python-Project/README.md

-# the analysis and prediction of graduate admission using python programming language.
+# The analysis and prediction of graduate admission using python programming language.